-The details of the fund balances are included in the governmental funds balance sheet.
 The School uses restricted fund balances first, followed by committed resources, and then assigned resources, as appropriate opportunities arise, but reserves the right to selectively spend unassigned resources first to defer the use of these other classified funds.

 The details of the fund balances are included in the governmental fund balance sheet on page 5.